tecoevo/tecoevo.github.io/pages/grouptalk.md

 - assume that the audience is totally unaware of your project so choose the topic carefully
 - the timeframe is 30 mins so spilt the time according to your choice but do not overrun
-- in interesting questions or answers emerge during the talk make sure to keep them short given the time frame, one can then get back to the person after the meeting:  that is definitely the point
+- if interesting questions or answers emerge during the talk make sure to keep them short given the time frame, one can then get back to the person after the meeting: getting feedback, help and developing connections is definitely the point.